VitaliKustOff/Vimax/README.md

 Automation must never bypass safety.

-Every critical action requires the appropriate level of confirmation.
+Critical operations always require appropriate confirmation.

 ---

-### Explainable Decisions
+### Explainable Actions

-Every action performed by Vimax must be understandable.
+Every decision made by Vimax should be understandable.

-The system should always be able to answer:
+The system should always answer:

 - Why?
 - What happened?
-- What will happen next?
+- What happens next?

 ---